nushankodikara/nushankodikara/README.md

 * Videography and Video editing 🎥
 * Photography and Photo manipulation 📸

 Does it end there?
 No it doesn't!
-I do work on miniprohjects as a hobbyist
+I do work on mini-projects as a hobbyist

 # 🔧 What I'm Currently working on